-Although many questions remain unanswered, it is clear that the preponderance of the evidence strongly demonstrates that something about military service increases a person's risk of ALS.
-The extensive research conducted on Gulf War veterans support that conclusion as does the Harvard study showing a link between ALS and any military service.
-And the work of the IOM, which reviewed these studies, also helps to demonstrate that those who have served in the military are at a greater risk of ALS than those with no history of military service.
+Although many questions remain unanswered, the preponderance of the evidence strongly demonstrates that something about military service increases a person's risk of ALS.
+The extensive research conducted on Gulf War veterans support that conclusion as do the Harvard studies showing a link between ALS and any military service.
+And the work of the IOM, also helps to demonstrate that those who have served in the military are at a greater risk of ALS than those with no history of military service.